 The personal attention of a small college with university advantages-that's what Chipola is all about.
-I encourage you to discover the many opportunities available to you at Chipola.
-To ensure you succeed, we offer a variety of support services including academic and career counseling, tutoring, financial aid, as well as services for students with special challenges.
+To maximize your college experience, explore the many opportunities available at Chipola.
+To ensure your success, we offer a variety of support services including academic and career counseling, tutoring, financial aid, as well as services for students with special challenges.

-We appreciate your interest in Chipola College and we look forward to working with you to meet your educational goals.
+We encourage you to engineer your future at Chipola College and we look forward to working with you to meet your educational goals.